sirupsen/posix-mqueue/README.md

 m.receive
 # => "world"

-# Deletes the queue and any messages remaining.
-# None in this case.
-Otherwise the queue will persist till reboot.
-m.unlink

 # Queue is now full by default Linux settings, see below on how to increase it.
 10.times { m.send rand(100).to_s }